vuejs/vuex/docs/en/actions.md

 })
 ```

-What the above code does is bind the raw `incrementBy` action to the component's store instance, and expose it on the component as an instance method, `vm.incrementBy`.
+What the above code does is to bind the raw `incrementBy` action to the component's store instance, and expose it on the component as an instance method, `vm.incrementBy`.
 Any arguments passed to `vm.incrementBy` will be passed to the raw action function after the first argument which is the store, so calling:

 ``` js
 vm.incrementBy(1)